opennetworkinglab/aether-docs/developer/aiabhw.rst

 * Server for running AiaB (SD-CORE / UPF / ROC)

+  * Ubuntu 18.04 or 20.04 clean install
   * Haswell CPU family or newer
   * At least 4 CPUs and 12GB RAM
   * Internet connection
+  * Ability to run "sudo" without a password
+  * No firewall running on the AiaB host

 * 4G or 5G small cell eNodeB